EmilStenstrom/friendlybit/comments/2006-11-21-how-to-structure-large-css-files_comments.md

   comment_author: 11/27/2006 8:03 PM - Matthew Gifford
   comment_author_url: http://www.matthewgifford.com/2006/11/27/1301/
   comment_content: '[...]
 As a web developer, one of the things I struggle with is
     keeping my CSS files from becoming a complete disaster.
-I&#8217;m sure that some of you reading this share my pain.
+I’m sure that some of you reading this share my pain.
 A couple days ago, I ran across a post by Emil Stenström about what he calls the Tree Method. [...]'
   comment_date: '2006-11-28 06:04:03'
   comment_post_ID: '106'